VladRudchik/Boxing_punches_classification/README.md

 We have 9 (7+2 only test) professional fighters with a well placed punch in the data collection.

 There are 2 types of records:
 Systems of successive separate clean punches of different speeds and made by different hands.
-It is the Train(#train-data) + the Test(#test-data) data.
+It is [the Train](#train-data) + [the Test](#test-data) data.
 A total of 33 recordings (550 punches).

 A shadow fight in which boxers could move freely, use counters and parry, only 3 types of punches could be used.
-It is the Fight(#fight-data) data.
+It is [the Fight](#fight-data) data.
 A total of 15 recordings (12 min, 250 punches).

 ### Train data
 The train record has the following format: